Deyht/CIANNA/README.md

      Edit cuda_arg="...":
      - Update the -arch parameter to fit your GPU architecture (sm_35 and bellow are not supported)
      - Add -D CUDA_OLD if using CUDA < 11.1
-     - Add -D GEN_VOLTA (some Pascal cards, Volta and Turing) or -D GEN_AMPERE (Ampere only) for various mixed-precision type support
+     - Add -D GEN_VOLTA (some Pascal cards, Volta and Turing) or -D GEN_AMPERE (Ampere, Ada Lovelace and Hopper) for various mixed-precision type support

 3. Use the *compile.cp* command with the appropriate arguments to compile the source code.
 Each of the following optional arguments adds support for a given compute method